Breath analysis by ultra-sensitive broadband laser spectroscopy detects SARS-CoV-2 infection: Supplementary Information

 \subsection{Variance explained by the PLS components.}

-The total percentage variance explained in the response analyzed by the MS and the DS approaches for the complete data set (N = 170) are given in Figure~\ref{fig:VarExp}.
-We find a sharp rise in the variance explained for both the MS and the DS approaches when the number of PLS components constructed lies in the range from unity to five.
-A total of 15 PLS components are well sufficient to saturate the percentage variance explained for both approaches.
-The larger saturated value of the percentage variance explained obtained by the DS approach over the MS approach is attributed to the significantly larger amount of predictor variables for the DS approach.
+For SARS-CoV-2 infection classification, the total percentage variance explained in the response analyzed by the molecule-based and the pattern-based approaches for the complete data set (N = 170) are given in Figure~\ref{fig:VarExp}.
+We found a sharp rise in the variance explained for both the molecule-based and the pattern-based approaches when the number of PLS components constructed lies in the range from unity to five.
+A total of 15 PLS components were sufficient to saturate the percentage variance explained for both approaches.
+The lower variance explained obtained by the molecular species-based approach suggests fitting the spectroscopy data with more molecular species can better explain the response.